fieldsryanchristopher-sys/fields-research/mathematics/angular-cancellation-lemma/JOURNEYS.md

 **This one's for you if:** You're a researcher — PDE analysis, formal methods, turbulence theory, or a graduate student looking for a problem worth your time.
-You want to know what's genuinely new, what's open, and where the most promising paths forward are.
+You want to know what's genuinely new, what this opens up, and where the most promising paths forward are.

 **What you'll get:** A collaborator's assessment.
-The AI will evaluate novelty against existing literature, then focus on the open problems: the enstrophy gap, why five closure approaches failed, which research directions are most promising, what it would take to formalize the remaining hypothesis in Coq, and where this work should be published.
-The kind of conversation you'd have over a whiteboard.
+The AI will evaluate what's genuinely novel, what the cascade locality result makes possible that wasn't possible before, and which research directions are most promising — both for the Navier–Stokes problem specifically and for the methodology of machine-verified mathematics more broadly.

 > **Copy this prompt:**
 >
-> I'm a researcher looking for my next problem.
-I've uploaded
+> I'm a researcher.
+I've uploaded the Angular Cancellation
-> the Angular Cancellation Lemma manuscript and its Coq
+> Lemma manuscript and its Coq formalization.
+I want to
-> formalization.
-Assess what's genuinely novel here relative
-> to existing PDE literature.
-Then go deep on the enstrophy
-> gap in Section 4.6 — what does closure actually require,
-> why did each of the five approaches in Remark 4.31 fail,
+> understand the full landscape this result opens up.
+What is
+> genuinely new here?
+What does the cascade locality result
+> make possible that wasn't possible before?
+What are the most
-> and which research directions are most promising?
-What
+> promising research directions coming out of this — both for
-> would it take to formalize per_mode_res_bound in Coq?
+> the Navier–Stokes problem specifically and for the
+> methodology of machine-verified mathematics more broadly?
 > Where should this be published and which communities need
 > to see it?
-Talk to me like a collaborator.
+Talk to me like a collaborator who wants to
+> build on this.